 Even without that, it was immensely frustrating to have your competent knights fall victim to an enemy just because the random-number generator said so.
 While the units you’ve been handed in Shadow Dragon and the Blade of Light can miss with their attacks, that uncertainty is now simply one of the factors you must weigh in your mind as you command your troops.
 As with any war, you have to run the numbers and determine whether or not each decision has acceptable odds – and formulate secondary plans in the event of a potential loss.

 Meanwhile, playing both games back-to-back reveals that Marth is far more competent on the battlefield than King Suren ever was.
 While King Suren often had to take a backseat role lest you compromise your run, Marth is perfectly capable of fighting alongside his troops.
 In fact, one could make a fairly reasonable case that he is the single best character in the game.
 While he cannot promote and his initial stats are unassuming, his growth rates are more than enough to carry him through the experience.
 Even better, he has exclusive access to rapiers.
 Rapiers deal effective damage against both armored and mounted units, which also happen to compose a majority of the enemy lineup.
-No other sword user may equip rapiers, meaning there are plenty of situations for him to shine.
 Just place him on a mountain or forest tile near a throng of armored units and watch him destroy every single one on the Enemy Phase.
 There isn’t even a need to preserve the rapier Marth starts with, as they can be purchased from most armories for a very low price.

 In fact, when using Marth, you run the risk of leveling him up too quickly.
 This would be a bad thing because he later gains the Mercurius, which is one of the three Regalia weapons of Archanea.
 Not only is it the most powerful sword in the game, but any potential stat increase has a twenty-five percent chance of doubling when he has it equipped.
-Coupled with the Falchion he receives in the final stretch of the game, which prevents most units from attacking him and is indestructible, it becomes clear he doesn’t need the ability to promote to be good.
+Coupled with the Falchion he receives in the final stretch of the game, which is indestructible and prevents most units from attacking him, it becomes clear he doesn’t need the ability to promote to be good.

 Now, having combined two genres in a time when the medium was relatively young, it stands to reason that there are certain respects in which Shadow Dragon and the Blade of Light has not stood the test of time.
 This inference would be entirely correct.
 If it’s any one aspect capable of preventing someone from enjoying their time with this game, it would be the interface.
 In the interest of fairness, I will say that the interface is a good effort for its day.
 While contemporary computer role-playing games often featured interfaces that made players use every single key on the keyboard, Mr. Kaga and his team deserve a lot of credit for making the interface easy to understand.
 As it’s the kind of game that would ordinarily beg to be played with a mouse and keyboard, their accomplishment is all the more laudable.